797B From Theory to Practice and Back: Work Placements in Migration Research

 - Term 2

-This course aims to bridge theory and practice in the fields of migration, diaspora and humanitarian practice.
+This module aims to bridge theory and practice in the fields of migration, diaspora and humanitarian practice.
 It is born from the belief that knowledge and practice produced by grassroots organisations, activists, practitioners and artists should be intertwined with academic knowledge and validated as part of a real decolonising effort.
 This course at SOAS is uniquely positioned to bridge theory and practice and offers students a fantastic opportunity to not only learn in London but engaging with one of the most diverse and vibrant cities in the world.
 “SOAS in London, London in SOAS” is the core idea behind this course.

-It is available exclusively to students enrolled in the MA Migration and Diaspora Studies.
+The module is available exclusively to students enrolled in the MA Migration and Diaspora Studies.
 The module consists of internships within migrant and refugee organisations, diaspora and BAME art and cultural collectives, and research centres based in London.
 Class seminars will be normally limited and organised in the forms of clinics and talks by the partner organisations.

 The organisations listed below are enthusiastic to host work placements.
 Please read through the full list and explore the websites of the organisations that interest you.
 The specifics of each placement are available on the course page, accessible to enrolled students.

-Between October and December of any given academic year, we expect that the specifics of each placement – including duties, outputs and timeframe (e.g. 1 day per week over 10 weeks) – to be established between the individual student and your organisation, and a formal Work Placement Agreement signed by all parties, including the Course Convenor (students will be provided with the relevant documentation once assigned a placement).
+Between October and December of any given academic year, we expect that the specifics of each placement – including duties, outputs and timeframe (e.g. 1 day per week over 10 weeks) – to be established between the individual student and your organisation, and a formal Work Placement Agreement signed by all parties, including the module convenor (students will be provided with the relevant documentation once assigned a placement).